-Don’t find yourself frantically searching through emails.
-Ensure that all documentation relating to employee accommodations and accommodation requests is in a centralized location where information can be easily retrieved across your team.
-Set reminders for yourself on certain tasks that need to be accomplished.
-Even set alerts for annual check-ins with the employee to see how things are going relating to their accommodation.
+Keep yourself from hurriedly looking through emails.
+Make sure all documentation pertaining to employee accommodations and accommodation requests is stored in a single location so that your team can readily access it.
+Set yourself up with reminders for the things that need to be completed.
+Set up reminders for the employee to check in every year to see how things are doing with their accommodations.

 Fail to include essential job functions on job descriptions.